TubbySparks/secondzuritask/README.md

-# Node.js and MySQL CRUD API
+# Node.js and MongoDb CRUD API

-This is a simple CRUD (Create, Read, Update, Delete) API built with Node.js and MySQL for managing user records.
+This is a simple CRUD (Create, Read, Update, Delete) API built with Node.js and MongoDb for managing user records.

 ## Table of Contents